-Car and motorcycle ownership levels are increasing rapidly in South-East Asian developing countries leading to unsustainable developments.
-In this paper we focus on car-ownership motivations in that attitudes towards cars are important to explain car ownership trends.
-Using data from 500 undergraduate students from one university in Bandung this study constructs five factors regarding car perception through principle component analysis: symbolic/affective, arrogant prestige, independence, comfort, and social/env. care.
-These five factors plus some socio-demographic variables, such as monthly income, are used as explanatory variables for modelling car ownership using structural equation modelling.
-Our results suggest that primarily independence, arrogant prestige and some socio-demographic variables significantly influence car purchase decision.
+Car and motorcycle ownership levels are increasing rapidly in southeast Asian developing countries, leading to unsustainable developments.
+In this article we focus on car ownership motivations in Bandung, Indonesia, where cars have become the main contributor to traffic congestion.
+We suggest that attitudes toward cars are important for explaining car ownership trends.
+Using data from 500 undergraduate students from one university in Bandung, this study constructs five factors regarding car perception through principle component analysis: symbolic/affective, arrogant prestige, independence, comfort, and social/env. care.
+These five factors plus some sociodemographic variables, such as monthly income, are used as explanatory variables for modeling car ownership using structural equation modeling.
+Our results suggest that primarily independence, arrogant prestige, and some sociodemographic variables significantly influence car purchase decisions.
 We discuss tentative implications for transport policy, given the limitations of our sample.